witseie-elen4010/2022-group-lab-011/README.md

 - Tristan Basel

+## [*CLICK HERE TO PLAY THE GAME*] (https://wordleworldparty.azurewebsites.net/)

+### To login use the account details username: 'admin' and password: 'admin'.
+### Loggin in and creating of account bugs will be fixed for the sprint 3 release

-## Instructions
+### Instructions

-- To view current progress run /source/index.html, operation with azure server and sql database will occur in sprint 2.
+- To view current progress play the game via the link provided above, the use of the creation table only works locally and will be operational in sprint 3.